CasBex/ZMQPoller.jl/docs/src/index.md

 # ZMQPoller.jl

 This package implements a ZMQ socket poller that integrates with the Julia task scheduler.

+!!! error
+	This package has been found to sometimes cause segmentation faults.
+Despite tests working in this repository it is strongly advised against to use this in your work!
 !!! warning
 	This poller has not been accepted for merging into [ZMQ.jl](https://github.com/JuliaInterop/ZMQ.jl) due to differing opinions on technical aspects.
 	The author of this package stands by this implementation's correctness, supported by the test suite.